AndreiCherniaev/bladeRF.wiki.git.git.git./Getting-Started:-Windows.md

 3. Under "Where is the source code", browse to ```some_dir/bladeRF/host```.
 4. Create a new directory, ```some_dir/bladeRF/host/build```.
 5. Under "Where to build the binaries", browse to the newly created /bladeRF/host/build.
 Click the Configure button.
 6. Select your appropriate version of Visual Studio.
-Current development is done using "Visual Studio 11" as the generator (Visual Studio 2012).
+Current development is done using "Visual Studio 11" or "Visual Studio 11 Win64" as the generator (Visual Studio 2012).
 Select "Use default native compilers", then click "Finish".
-7. The configuration will fail due to the lack of libtecla and an possibly libusb.
-8. Uncheck ENABLE_INTERACTIVE_TECLA
-9. If needed, fill out the correct location for `LIBUSB_PATH`
-10. Re-run Configuration.
-It should now succeed.
+7. If the configuration fails, double check the values for `LIBUSB_PATH` and `LIBPTHREADSWIN32_PATH`, and re-run the configuration.
-11. Click on the Generate button.
+8. Click on the Generate button.
-12. A visual studio solution should now be available, ```bladeRF.sln```
+9. A visual studio solution should now be available, ```bladeRF.sln```

 # Visual Studio #
 1. CMake has created a `bladeRF.sln` file.
 Open Visual Studio, and open this file.